An image of my face.

 I’m a PhD Candidate at the United Nations University, Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT) and Maastricht University, School of Business and Economics (SBE).
 My thesis research focuses on complex socioeconomic systems, with a focus on human capital investment (read education) of young people.
 I use diverse econometric, algorithmic and experimental methods to analyse how young people interact with themselves, systems and technology, and the economic implications of such actions.
 I am especially interested in the confluence of students’ peer networks, technological innovations and non-cognitive skills, and the study of these in resource-scarce settings, i.e. Low and Middle-Income Countries.
 Some of the applied work that I do happens in Mexico, my home country.

 I am involved in the Mechanism Design for Social Good community.
 I formerly co-organised the Latin America and Caribbean working group, and I am currently active in the Development working group.
-Whilst the LAC working group has run its course, one of our core activities is set to become a yearly event: mentoring indigenous women from Latin America who wish to pursue scientific research with community impact.
-The first iteration of this event happened during the “Summer of Science” in the summer of 2022, in cooperation with COPOCYT in San Luis Potosí, Mexico.
-The “Summer of science” culminated in the Mexican indigenous women presenting their work in Washington D.D. in October 2022, at the EAAMO’22 Conference. 📣 If you would like to read more about the mentees’ research, you can visit the EAAMO’22 site. 📣
+Whilst the LAC working group has run its course, one of our core activities is set to become a yearly event: mentoring indigenous women from Mexico who wish to pursue scientific research with community impact.
+This initiative is in partnership with the REDNACECYT (Red Nacional de Consejos y Organismos Estatales de Ciencia y Tecnología), and is setup as a two-month hybrid programme.
+Please visit the “Summer of Science” programme webpage to learn more about the partnership, organisers, and student cohorts! 👩🏽🏫

 Prior to my doctoral studies, I completed a BA in International Relations (2008-2013) at Mexico’s Tec de Monterrey, Campus Guadalajara, with a specialisation in Political Science from Sciences Po Rennes, in France.
 I also hold a Master of Public Policy, with a Policy Analysis and Economic Development concentration from the Hertie School of Governance in Berlin (2013-2015).
 I have also done consulting work for the World Bank Group (2016-2018) and the International Labour Organisation (2019).